 How to get to Keys View

+Keys View is located in the west of the Park and is about a 20 minute drive from Park Boulevard, one of the main roads which cuts through Joshua Tree National Park.
 One of the great things about Keys View is how easily accessible it is.
 You can driver right to the Keys View Parking Lot and, from there, it is only a short walk up the hill to the viewpoint.

 West Entrance: Keys View is a 30 minute drive from the west entrance of Joshua Tree.
 After driving south on Park Boulevard for around 10 miles take a right onto Keys View Road and continue for another 5 miles until you reach the viewpoint.